Harry Potter: The Exhibition – Brussels, Belgium

 The first prop that we saw was the Hogwarts Express, after which a room full of magic opens up.
 Paintings, some of them even moving, welcomed us in.
 In a dark corner, I spotted a painting of Newt Scamander, which was obviously welcomed with a lot of excitement.
 The props are sorted per location: the Gryffindor common room, the boys’ dormitory, Umbridge’s office, the greenhouses, the Defense Against the Dark Arts classroom, you name it.

 We moved on toward Hagrid’s hut, where we could try out his chair for ourselves.
-Further on, we encountered some creatures from the Forbidden Forest, got immersed by the Dark Arts, and walked through the Great Hall.
+Further on, we encountered some creatures from the Forbidden Forest, got immersed in the Dark Arts, and walked through the Great Hall.

 It was a truly magical experience, being surrounded by the world we all love so much.
-However, our time was limited, because James Phelps was waiting on a Q&A session with Newsmonkey that we all got to attend.
+However, our time was limited because James Phelps was waiting on a Q&A session with Newsmonkey that we all got to attend.

 Some fun facts: If he could have played any other role in the movies, he would have liked to play Dobby.
 He is also quite the prankster.
 If he could, he would like to sneak some Polyjuice Potion with an animal’s hair in it to his brother, which seems a bit cruel, considering we all know what trying to change into an animal using Polyjuice does to you.
 But probably the most shocking thing he told us was that Rowling gave him one bit of information about the Weasley family that she never told anybody else.
 And the secret is safe with him since he refused to tell us precisely what she told him.
 All he said was that it is about where the Weasleys come from.
 Mysterious, isn’t it?

-One more thing: according to James, all the important props are present at the Exhibition.
+One more thing: According to James, all the important props are present at the exhibition.
 When asked which prop he would have liked to have added, he couldn’t think of any.
-So for anyone considering a visit, if this doesn’t convince you to come and experience the magic I don’t know what will.
+So for anyone considering a visit, if this doesn’t convince you to come and experience the magic, I don’t know what will.